fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Render might be a bit easier to use since it does not require any software to be installed on your machine.

-There are also some other free options hosting options that work well for this course, at least for all parts other than part 11 (CI/CD) that might have one tricky exercise for other platforms.
+There are also some other free hosting options that work well for this course, at least for all parts other than part 11 (CI/CD) that might have one tricky exercise for other platforms.

 Some course participants have also used the following